fantome-arch/Virtual-Mouse/README.md

 ## Installation
-Ensure you have python installed in your system. clone the repository or download the zip file and extract it.
+Ensure you have python installed in your system.
+Clone the repository or download the zip file and extract it.

 ### For Pip install